Coastal and Natural Resource Management

 - The Climate Program Office was established in October 2005 to oversee the agency's climate portfolio and to manage the competitive research program that funds high-priority science to advance the understanding and prediction of the Earth system and associated climate processes.
 CPO also supports multi-disciplinary research and assessments designed to foster the effective use of climate information for informed decision making.

 - The Office of Sustainable Fisheries's Financial Services Division administers several financial assistance programs for United States commercial fishermen and other eligible citizens and entities.
 Specifically, the Financial Services Division manages a national financial assistance program in the form of direct loans, a tax-deferred capital construction fund, and vessel and gear loss and damage compensation programs.
 In addition, the Financial Services Division administers the Saltonstall-Kennedy Grant Program.

-- The Environmental Protection Agency (EPA) 1999 Catalog of Federal Funding Sources for Watershed Protection is a searchable database.
-The database highlights federal grants and loans that may be used at the local level to support watershed projects, including coastal waters, conservation, and pollution prevention, and contains references to other publications and Web sites on funding and technical assistance.
+- The Environmental Protection Agency (EPA) identifies federal grants that may be used at the local level to support watershed projects, including coastal waters, conservation, and pollution prevention.
+This resource also references other funding and technical assistance programs.